jerfeson/zen-tab-loading/README.md

 > “Mods are currently in partial freeze mode until we do some kind of refactoring to prevent so many issues between consecutive updates.”

 Because of this, the **Import** button does not work correctly with manually created JSON files, it simply does nothing.
+And new mods are not being sent to the store.
 The only reliable way to have the mod appear in the **Zen Mods** tab (with name, description, and editable preferences) is to follow the manual installation steps below.

 ### Installation